 The Forestry Operations Section specializes in the propagation and distribution of native trees and shrubs to assist area residents with erosion control, slope stabilization, and wind breaks.
-Other services provided by Forestry Units include: conservation education to schools, nursery tours, homeowner consultations, pest assessment and control, and tree planting and maintenance projects throughout the County.
+Other services include conservation education, nursery tours, fire prevention consultations, hazard tree assessments, landscape design and installation on Fire Department facilities, pest assessment and control, and tree planting and maintenance projects throughout the County.